ABOUT US

 OUR STORY

-In addition to this, RTSAH has been supporting the education of several nurses, medical students and doctors from developing countries over the years and gave support for the renovation of clinics and for eye screening for cataract surgeries.
+In addition to its core activities, RTSAH has supported the education of several nurses, medical students, and doctors from developing countries over the years.
+It has also funded the renovation of clinics and organized eye screenings for cataract surgeries.

-In 2013 Dr Judith Simon permanently moved to Tamale, North Ghana where she is the head of the Eye Unit in the Tamale Teaching Hospital.
+In 2013, Dr. Judith Simon permanently moved to Tamale, North Ghana, where she now heads the Eye Unit at the Tamale Teaching Hospital.
 Her main motivation was humanitarian.
-She felt she was not making enough of a difference during her short cataract missions.
-She wanted to provide continuous care and desired to treat all eye diseases, not only cataracts.
-She chose the Tamale Teaching Hospital, as there was already a functioning eye unit in place with a large staff but no ophthalmologist.
-There is a severe shortage of doctors in North Ghana due to extreme poverty, lack of infrastructure, hot weather, distance from capital, etc. Since 2013 the eye care part of the organization is mainly supporting her team’s work with ophthalmic equipment, supplies, medications, glasses, and financial support for eye screening and poor patient’s travel and medication.
-She also hosts visiting volunteers including medical students, nurses and ophthalmologists on an individual basis.
+She felt that her short cataract missions were not making enough of a difference and desired to provide continuous care and treat all eye diseases, not just cataracts.
+She chose the Tamale Teaching Hospital because it already had a functioning eye unit with a large staff but no ophthalmologist.
+There is a severe shortage of doctors in North Ghana due to extreme poverty, lack of infrastructure, hot weather, and distance from the capital.
+Since 2013, the eye care aspect of the organization has primarily supported her team’s work with ophthalmic equipment, supplies, medications, glasses, and financial aid for eye screenings, as well as travel and medication expenses for underprivileged patients.
+She also hosts visiting volunteers, including medical students, nurses, and ophthalmologists, on an individual basis.

-To make a much larger impact in the eye care of North Ghana, RTSAH embarked upon a project to establish a community eye hospital to be able to provide good quality and affordable eye care to a large segment of the population; The Northern Community Eye Hospital.
+To make a much larger impact on eye care in North Ghana, RTSAH embarked upon a project to establish a community eye hospital to provide good quality and affordable eye care to a large segment of the population: the Northern Community Eye Hospital.

 BOARD OF DIRECTORS